-Malaria is a mosquito-borne infectious disease, and is caused by Plasmodium species.
+Malaria is a mosquito-borne infectious disease and is caused by infection with Plasmodium species.
 Its burden exceeds 200 million infections every year, resulting in more than 400,000 deaths annually.
-Plasmodium parasites have a complex life cycle between host animals and mosquitos.
-They express specific genes at each developmental stage during the life cycle and those stage-specific genes are essential for invasion, parasitizing, and multiplication.
-We aimed to determine the mechanisms through which the parasite regulates gene expression stage-specifically.
-To this end, we focused on the sequence-specific transcriptional factors and characterized them by genetic engineering techniques and next generation sequencing.
-The expected result will be useful for understanding the molecular basis of the parasite’s life cycle, and also for exploring the drug target and vaccine antigens.
+Plasmodium parasites have the complex life cycle between host animals and mosquitos.
+They specifically express the genes at each developmental stage during the life cycle and those stage-specific genes are essential for invasion, parasitizing, and multiplication.
+Our research interest is how the parasite regulate the gene expression stage-specifically.
+To elucidate it, we focus on the sequence-specific transcriptional factor and characterize them by the genetic engineering technique and the next generation sequencing .
+The expected result will be useful for understanding the molecular basis of the parasite' s life cycle, but also for exploring the drug target and vaccine antigens.

 - Transcriptional regulation of Plasmodium parasites

-Plasmodium parasites have a complex life cycle between host animals and mosquito vectors (see: https://www.cdc.gov/malaria/about/biology/index.html).
-During the course of their life cycle, the parasites change their morphology markedly and infect specific cells of the host animal and the vector.
-Stage-specific gene expression allows morphological change and acquirement of infectivity to cells, and is thus essential for the completion of this complex life cycle.
-Transcriptional regulation plays an important role in this stage-specific gene expression.
-However, the transcriptional factors had not been identified even after completion of whole genome sequencing, and the mechanism of transcriptional regulation was not elucidated.
+stage-specific gene expression allow the morphological change and acquirement of infectivity to cells and is thus essential for the completion of this complex life cycle.
+The transcriptional regulation plays an important role in this stage-specific gene expression.
+However, the transcriptional factors had not been identified even after completion of whole genome sequencing, the mechanism of transcriptional regulation was not elucidated.
 We firstly demonstrated that the Apetala2 (AP2) protein family is the sequence-specific transcriptional factor of Plasmodium parasites.
-AP2 transcription factors express stage-specifically, and further, directly and comprehensively control transcription of all genes involved in stage formation at each developmental stage.
-Our group attempted to identify target genes of all AP2 transcription factors using next generation sequencing technology, such as chromatin-immunoprecipitation sequencing.
-Based on the obtained information, we attempted to elucidate the mechanism of transcriptional regulation for the entire life cycle.
+AP2 transcription factors express stage specifically, and further directly and comprehensively controls the transcription of all genes involved in stage formation at each developmental stage.
+Our group now attempt to identify target genes of all AP2 transcription factors using next generation sequencing technology, such as chromatin-immunoprecipitation sequencing.
+Based on the obtained information, we attempt to elucidate mechanism of transcriptional regulation for entire life cycle.

 - From Plasmodium artificial chromosome to synthetic Plasmodium parasites